bmolnar91/workbook/module_web_with_python.md

 This is where the team meets and decides what they need to complete in the coming sprint.

 Daily Scrum:
-This is a standup meeting, or a very short – 15-minute mini-meeting – for the team to make sure they’re all on the same page.
+This is a standup meeting, or a very short – 15-minute mini-meeting – for the team to make sure they're all on the same page.

 Sprint Review:
 This is another type of meeting, but one in which the team demos what they shipped in the sprint.

 Sprint Retrospective:
-This is when the team reviews their work, identifying what they did well and what didn’t go as planned, so they can make the next sprint better.
+This is when the team reviews their work, identifying what they did well and what didn't go as planned, so they can make the next sprint better.

 #### What are the SCRUM artifacts?

-Scrum’s artifacts represent work or value to provide transparency and opportunities for inspection and adaptation.
+Scrum's artifacts represent work or value to provide transparency and opportunities for inspection and adaptation.
 Artifacts defined by Scrum are specifically designed to maximize transparency of key information so that everybody has the same understanding of the artifact.

 The Scrum Artifacts are:
 Product Backlog: - An ordered list of everything that is known to be needed in the product.
 It is the single source of requirements for any changes to be made to the product.
 The Product Owner is responsible for the Product Backlog, including its content, availability, and ordering.